haihuilab/scbiot/README.md

 light-weight Python library that packages the preprocessing and embedding workflow we commonly apply to RNA, ATAC, and joint multi-omics datasets.
-It focuses on repeatable data preparation, explainable latent embeddings, and concise APIs that work out-of-the-box on synthetic examples as well as real AnnData/pandas matrices.
+It focuses on repeatable data preparation, explainable latent embeddings, and concise APIs that work out-of-the-box on real AnnData data.

 ## Highlights

-- Batteries-included preprocessing: library-size normalisation, log1p transform, and variance-based feature selection configured through a single helper.
+- Batteries-included preprocessing: preprocessing of ATAC peaks, iterative LSI, and annotation of gene activity.
 - A unified `ScBIOT` class that can embed RNA, ATAC, or paired multi-omics modalities and reuse the fitted pipeline for inference on new batches.
 - Built-in clustering (`k`-Means) and feature-loading inspection to reason